jordanhoare/stock-screening-app/README.md

 Once the dependencies are installed, you can run  `_______` to start the application.
 You will then be able to access it at localhost:8000.

+If using bash/unix cl: navigate to `/stock-screening-app` then run `chmod +x run`.
+Then launch the Uvicorn using `./run`.

 ## Links